apostrophecms/docs/docs/guide/headless-cms.md

 # Using Apostrophe as a headless CMS

-Apostrophe is fully featured as a traditional CMS (with some non-traditional features).
+Apostrophe is fully featured as a traditional CMS.
 It is also immediately ready for use as a headless CMS.
-There are many scenarios where Apostrophe works well as a headless CMS, including:
+There are many scenarios where Apostrophe works well in a decoupled architecture, including:

 - We may want to use Apostrophe to serve webpages normally, but also use the website data in another context, such as a mobile app.
 - We may want to go fully headless with a front end like Gatsby or Gridsome while also allowing editors to use Apostrophe's in-context editing.